 - Preheat oven to 375°F.

-- While pasta is cooking, sauté onions in a skillet for 2 minutes then add the fennel seeds, pepper flakes, garlic, oregano, ground beef/pork, and ground sausage.
+- While pasta is cooking, sauté onions in a large skillet for 2 minutes then add the fennel seeds, pepper flakes, garlic, oregano, ground beef/pork, and ground sausage.
 Stir and cook until lightly brown.

 - Add whole tomatoes, tomato sauce, and tomato paste to the skillet.
 Crush the whole tomatoes into smaller chunks.
 Let the tomato meat sauce simmer for 3-4 minutes uncovered.
 Stir occasionally to avoid it burning on the bottom.